varnishcache/varnish-cache/doc/sphinx/users-guide/handling_misbehaving_servers.rst

 You might wonder why we should keep the objects in the cache for 30 minutes if we are unable to serve them?
-Well, if you have enabled :ref:`tutorial-advanced_backend_servers-health` you can check if the backend is sick and if it is we can serve the stale content for a bit longer.::
+Well, if you have enabled :ref:`users-guide-advanced_backend_servers-health` you can check if the backend is sick and if it is we can serve the stale content for a bit longer.::